-Originating with senior officers' large brick detached houses in extensive grounds, the area was added to in the 1950s with smaller junior officers' family houses which follow the same architectural fig. 2.24 Airmen's family housing and bungalows fig. 2.25 Barracks (RAF Domestic and Residential Section)
+Originating with senior officers' large brick detached houses in extensive grounds, the area was added to in the 1950s with smaller junior officers' family houses which follow the same architectural fig. 2.23 Officers' housing fig. 2.24 Airmen's family housing and bungalows and landscape principles.
+The Appraisal describes a "'leafy suburb'